-There are certain properties of Markov chains which are important because we can use them to ensure that various pathological things don't happen in the course of our simulations.
+There are certain properties of Markov chains that are important because we can use them to ensure that various pathological things don't happen in the course of our simulations.
 We give a very brief summary here; see Appendix A for a slightly more formal presentation and some references.

-Periodicity.
-A Markov chain is periodic if the state space can be partitioned by a collection of more than one disjoint sets in such a way that the chain moves cyclically between elements of this partition.
+Periodicity A Markov chain is periodic if the state space can be partitioned by a collection of more than one disjoint sets in such a way that the chain moves cyclically between elements of this partition.
 If such a partition exists then the number of elements in it is known as the period of the Markov chain; otherwise, the chain is termed aperiodic.
-In Markov chain Monte Carlo algorithms we generally require that the simulated chains are aperiodic (otherwise it's clear that the chain cannot ever forget in which element of the partition it started and, if initialised at some value, $\mathbf{x}0$ , will have disjoint support at time t and t + 1for all t and hence can never reach distribution f).
+In Markov chain Monte Carlo algorithms we generally require that the simulated chains are aperiodic (otherwise it's clear that the chain cannot ever forget in which element of the partition it started and, if initialised at some value, x_0 , will have disjoint support at time t and t + 1 for all t and hence can never reach distribution f).

-Reducibility.
-A discrete space Markov chain is reducible if a chain cannot evolve from (almost) any point in the state space to any other; otherwise it is irreducible.
-In the case of chains defined on continuous spaces it's necessary to introduce a reference distribution, say $\phi$ and to term the chain $\phi$ -irreducible if any set of positive probability under $\phi$ can be reached with positive probability from ( $\phi$ -almost) any starting point.
-In MCMC applications we require that the chains which we use are f-irreducible; otherwise, the parts of the space which would be explored by the evolution of the chain would depend strongly on the starting value and this would remain true even if the chain were run for an infinitely long time.
+Reducibility A discrete space Markov chain is reducible if a chain cannot evolve from (almost) any point in the state space to any other; otherwise it is irreducible.
+In the case of chains defined on continuous spaces it is necessary to introduce a reference distribution, say φ , and to term the chain φ -irreducible if any set of positive probability under φ can be reached with positive probability from any starting point.
+In MCMC applications we require that the chains we use are f-irreducible; otherwise, the parts of the space that would be explored by the evolution of the chain would depend strongly on the starting value-and this would remain true even if the chain were run for an infinitely long time.

-Transience.
-Another significant type of undesirable behaviour is transience.
+Transience Another significant type of undesirable behaviour is transience.
 Loosely speaking, a Markov chain is transient if it is expected to visit sets of positive probability under its invariant distribution only finitely often, even if permitted to run for infinite time.
 This means that in some sense the chain tends to drift off to infinity.
 In order for results like the law of large numbers to be adapted to the Markov chain setting, we require that sets of positive probability would in principle be visited arbitrarily often if the chain were to run for long enough.
-A $\phi$ -irreducible Markov chain is recurrent if the expected number of returns to any set of positive $\phi$ -probability is infinite.
+A φ -irreducible Markov chain is recurrent if the expected number of returns to any set of positive φ -probability is infinite.
 We'll focus on chains which have a stronger property.
-A $\phi$ -irreducible Markov chain is Harris recurrent if the probability that any set which has positive probability under $\phi$ is visited infinitely often by the chain (over an infinite time period) is one for all starting values.
+A φ -irreducible Markov chain is Harris recurrent if the probability under φ is visited infinitely often by the chain (over an infinite time period) is one for all starting values.